h3ct0rjs/Prograiv/Lab1/README.md

 ### **Requirements**

-If you want to run this project you will need a Gnu/Linux enviroment, this was tested under Debian 9.0  and Ubuntu 16.10 both 32bits, open a terminal session and type:
+If you want to run this project you will need a Gnu/Linux enviroment, this was tested under Debian 9.0  and Ubuntu 16.10 both 32bits, open a terminal session and type to run manually:

 ```sh
 user@host /tmp$ git clone https://github.com/h3ct0rjs/ProgrammingIVassignments